ajaffer/vehicle-detection/README.md

 ###Discussion

 ####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+Problems / issues faced during this project
 Where will your pipeline likely fail?
+Currently the pipeline has many false positives,

 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+It would be a good idea to extrapolate the direction of movement and look in that direction for object detection.

+The current pipeline is running very slow, I am using I am using SVM Linear classifier, I would research into using Deep Learning models in order to improve the results.